iameas/artemis/README.md

-# Artemis Kim
+# Artemis

-Artemis Kim is an advanced AI personal assistant designed to provide a truly personalized experience.
+Artemis is an advanced AI personal assistant designed to provide a truly personalized experience.
 Powered by cutting-edge Artificial Intelligence (AI), Artemis Kim adapts to your emotional state and communication preferences, offering an intuitive, human-like interaction that helps you manage tasks, make decisions, and improve your day-to-day life.

-Available for **Mobile**, **Desktop**, and **Smartwatch**, Artemis Kim is accessible wherever you are, whenever you need it.
+Available for **Mobile**, **Desktop**, and **Smartwatch**, Artemis is accessible wherever you are, whenever you need it.

 ---